Oklahoma City Uninsured Driver Lawyer

 When you are involved in an accident with another uninsured driver, you expect your damages to be taken care of because you understand that having to pay for aspects out of pocket is not going to be an easy task for anyone.

 But, picture this: You’re driving along when, all of a sudden, somebody comes through an intersection without stopping at the traffic light and runs into the side of your vehicle.
 You are now injured and wondering how you are going to move forward with an injury claim.

 Then, to make things more complicated, you find out that the at-fault driver does not have car insurance or very little coverage.
-Our car accident attorneys in Oklahoma City can help you when you are dealing with uninsured and underinsured drivers in your case and need assistance.
+Our car accident attorneys in Oklahoma City from McGuire Law Firm can help you when you are dealing with uninsured and underinsured drivers in your case and need assistance.

 What the Law Says in Oklahoma

 Another driver caused your accident and now you wonder how you will be able to pay the bills for your medical expenses and more when the other driver has no insurance or very little insurance.
 Oklahoma is a “no pay, no play” state, which means that you will not be able to bring a claim for damages if you are uninsured.

 This means that you would probably not be able to claim damages like physical pain, emotional anguish, and more.
 This is why you always want to have insurance and be prepared for anything in an accident because you don’t want to be the unlucky driver without insurance when an accident hits home.

 The fact of the matter is that, in Oklahoma, it is an absolute requirement to carry car insurance so that you can prove that you are going to be financially responsible in some way.
 This is why there could be penalties for the other driver when it comes to your accident.
 The other driver could be facing a range of consequences such as time spent in jail, extensive fines, and a loss of license.

 Many Uninsured Claims Stem From Hit and Run Accidents